The 25th of March is Lady Day. It’s also known as the “Annunciation” in the Christian Church calendar.

 This is also the time of the Vernal Equinox.
 In the old Julian calendar, it used to occur on the 25th of March.
 Under the Gregorian calendar (instituted 1582 in Europe), it fell on the 21st of March, though now (2006), it is more likely to occur on the 20th March (in 2007, 21st March; 2008 through to 2015, 20th March.)

-This is also called the “Feast of the Incarnation”, because this being the day when Christ was conceived, it’s technically the first day he took flesh.
+This is also called the “Feast of the Incarnation”, because this being the day when Christ was conceived, it’s technically the first day he assumed flesh.

 Literature & Lore

 The annunciation is an event found in the New Testament of the Bible, in which the angel Gabriel visits Mary and tells her she will give birth to Jesus.
 The angel said to her, “Hail Mary, full of grace, the Lord is with thee”, (in Latin, “Ave Maria, gratia plena, Dominus tecum.)
 Classical paintings of the Annunciation often show Mary being handed lilies by the Archangel Gabriel.